ckuo7/census_income_prediction/README.md

  2. knn.py looks at two different distance metrics as well as considers a range of neighbors on which to train our classifier.

  3. svc.py considers two parameters: gamma and C values.
 A small gamma will give you low bias and high variance while a large gamma will give you higher bias and low variance.
-Small values of C will make the cost of misclassification low, while a large value of C will make the cost of misclassificdation high.
+Small values of C will make the cost of misclassification low, while a large value of C will make the cost of misclassification high.

  4. rf_logistic_hyperparameter.py contains a script that iterates through various parameters for both random forest as well as logistic classification.
 For random forest, we iterated through the number of trees grown as well as the number of features to consider at each split.
 For logistic regression, we iterated through various values of C (again, a cost of misclassification value).